United States non-interventionism: Isolationism between the World Wars

 The United States acted independently to become a major player in the 1920s in international negotiations and treaties.
 The Harding Administration achieved naval disarmament among the major powers through the Washington Naval Conference in 1921–22.
 The Dawes Plan refinanced war debts and helped restore prosperity to Germany.
 In August 1928, fifteen nations signed the Kellogg–Briand Pact, brainchild of American Secretary of State Frank Kellogg and French Foreign Minister Aristide Briand.
 This pact that was said to have outlawed war and showed the United States commitment to international peace had its semantic flaws.
 For example, it did not hold the United States to the conditions of any existing treaties, it still allowed European nations the right to self-defense, and it stated that if one nation broke the Pact, it would be up to the other signatories to enforce it.
+Briand had sent a message on 6 April 1927 to mark the 10th anniversary of the American declaration of war on Germany in 1917 proposing that France and the United States sign a non-aggression pact.
+Briand was attempting to create a Franco-American alliance to counter Germany as Briand envisioned turning the negotiations for the non-aggression pact into an some sort of an alliance.
+Kellogg had no interest in an alliance with France, and countered with a vague offer for a treaty to ban all war.
 The Kellogg–Briand Pact was more of a sign of good intentions on the part of the US, rather than a legitimate step towards the sustenance of world peace.

-The economic depression that ensued after the Crash of 1929, also continued to abet non-intervention.
-The attention of the country focused mostly on addressing the problems of the national economy.
-The rise of aggressive imperialist policies by Fascist Italy and the Empire of Japan led to conflicts such as the Italian conquest of Ethiopia and the Japanese invasion of Manchuria.
-These events led to ineffectual condemnations by the League of Nations.
-Official American response was muted.
-America also did not take sides in the brutal Spanish Civil War and withdrew its troops from Haiti with the inauguration of the Good Neighbor Policy in 1934.